jckoester/recipepress-reloaded/readme.txt

 == Installation ==

 1. Upload `recipe-press-reloaded` folder to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate thhttp://www.rp-reloaded.net/report-a-bug/e plugin through the 'Plugins' menu in WordPress
 3. Configure the plugin on the Recipes menu screen.

 == Changelog ==

-= 0.5 - November 12th, 2012 =
+= 0.1 - November 12th, 2012 =
 * Initial release

+= 0.2 - November 18th, 2012 =
+* Fixed issues #1 and #2 on the RPR bugtracker (http://www.rp-reloaded.net/report-a-bug/)

+= 0.3 - November 18th, 2012 =
+* Fixed an issue with displaying taxonomies on the posts list.

+== Frequently Asked Questions ==

+= I found a bug.
+What's next? =

+Please report your bug at http://www.rp-reloaded.net/report-a-bug/.

+= Where can I get support? =

+I'm currently building up http://www.rp-reloaded.net/report-a-bug/ as the home of RecipePress reloaded.

+== Screenshots ==

+TBD

 == Frequently Asked Questions ==